j0giwa/ComfyLoot/Style.md

 ## Functions and Methods

 - Return type and modifiers **on their own line**.
-- Method name and parameters on the next line.
+- Function name and argument list on next line.
+This allows to grep for function names simply using grep ^functionname(
+- Opening { on own line (function definitions are a special case of blocks as they cannot be nested).

 ```csharp
 private static int